EtherealEngine/etherealengine-docs/docs/3_concepts/1_projects_api.md

 These functions are called when the project they belong to are installed, updated (such as scenes saved) or uninstalled respectively.
-This is used in the default xrengine project to install the default avatars.
+This is used in the default ethereal engine project to install the default avatars.
 See `/packages/projects/default-project/projectEventHooks.ts`.

 ### Thumbnail